coenm/RepoM/docs/Settings.md

 # Settings

 When RepoM starts for the first time, a configuration file wil be created.
-Most of the properties can be adjusted using the UI but at this moment, at least one property must be altered manually.
+Most of the properties can be adjusted using the UI but, at this moment, one property must be altered manually.

 To do this, make sure RepoM is not running.